revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 ### Framework-independent delivery

 If you need one scheduler foundation across React, Vue, Angular, Svelte, and vanilla JS, RevoGrid’s Web Component architecture is a major advantage.
-For framework-free projects, the [RevoScheduler page](/jsscheduler) covers the same scheduling direction for plain JavaScript and TypeScript apps.
+For framework-free projects, the [RevoGrid Scheduler page](/jsscheduler) covers the same scheduling direction for plain JavaScript and TypeScript apps.

 ### AI-assisted development